victoreeckh/Renewable_Energy_notes/pages/Biofuels.md

 					- Two options for production
 						- Dedicated production where hydrogen is available (close to refineries)
 						- Use crude oil refinery process (mix few % of veg. oil in hydrotreating facilities)
+					- Vehicle emissions: Reduction in NOx (up to 10%), CO and PM emissions (up to 30%)
 				- ==Fischer-Tropsch diesel==
 				  collapsed:: true
 					- From gasified lignocellulosic biomass